A Bayesian Hierarchical Score for Structure Learning from Related Data Sets: Conclusions and future work

 \section{Conclusions and future work}

 In this work we propose a new Bayesian score, BHD, to learn a common BN structure from related data sets.
-BHD assumes that the joint distribution in each node of the network follows a mixture of Dirichlet distributions, thus pooling information between the data sets.
-We find that BHD outperforms both BDeu and BIC when applied to data that are composed by related data sets; and that it has comparable performance to BDeu and BIC when data are a single, homogeneous data set.
+BHD assumes that their joint distribution in each node of the network follows a mixture of Dirichlet distributions, thus pooling information between the data sets.
+The joint distribution in each node is approximated by means of a variational method.
+We found that the resulting computational complexity is linear in the number of related data sets, and that otherwise it is in the same class as BDeu.
+We showed with a comprehensive set of simulation studies that BHD outperforms both BDeu and BIC when applied to data that comprise related data sets; and that it has comparable performance to BDeu and BIC when the data are a single, homogeneous set of observations.
+Moreover, the larger is the number of the nodes in the network or the larger is the number of observations, the larger is the improvement with respect to both BDeu and BIC.

-Learning a common BN structure with BHD builds on and complements our previous work on parameter learning from related data sets, described in \citet{azzimonti19}.
-We can use the latter to learn the parameters associated with a network structure learned using BHD, thus obtaining different BNs (one for each related data set) with the same structure and related parameters.
+Learning a common BN structure with BHD builds on and complements our previous work on parameter learning from related data sets, described in \cite{azzimonti19}.
+We can use the latter to learn the parameters associated with a network structure learned using BHD, thus obtaining different BNs (one for each related data set) with the same structure and related parameters, as shown in the numerical example.
 Combining the two approaches may increase the performance of the BN models such as BN classifiers when dealing with related data sets.
+Future applications of the combined approach include, \emph{e.g.}, meta-analysis studies, which aim at combining information from several data sources \cite[Sec.
+5.6]{gelman}.

 The assumptions underlying BHD can be relaxed in several ways to extend its applicability to more complex scenarios.
-For instance, by relaxing the assumption that related data sets share the same dependence structure, it would be possible to detect independencies that hold only in certain contexts, similarly to \citet{boutilier}.
-In this case, the context-specific independence would be directly modelled by learning different but related network structures for each data set.
-Another interesting development would be to derive a conditional independence tests from BHD to learn BNs from related data sets with constraint-based algorithm similarly to, \textit{e.g.}, \citet{tillman}.
+For instance, relaxing the assumption that related data sets share the same dependence structure may allow to detect independencies that hold only in certain contexts, as in \cite{boutilier}.
+Such context-specific independences would be directly modelled by learning different but related network structures for each data set.
+Another interesting development would be to derive a conditional independence test from BHD to learn BNs from related data sets with constraint-based algorithm similarly to, \textit{e.g.}, \cite{tillman}.